segmentio/kubeapply/examples/kubeapply-test-cluster/README.md

 ##### (4) `make diff`

-Run `kubectl diff` against the local cluster and shows the results in a pretty format in the terminal.
+Run `kubectl diff` against the local cluster and show the results in a pretty format in the terminal.

 ##### (5) `make apply`

-Run `kubectl apply` against the local cluster and outputs a table that summarize the changes that were made.
+Run `kubectl apply` against the local cluster and output a table that summarize the changes that were made.

 ##### (6) `kubectl ...`